-The American Citizen Services Unit (ACS) can assist family and friends in the event of the death of an American Citizen in Morocco.
-The ACS Unit can act as liaison in arranging the disposition of remains and help with forwarding personal effects if there is no one present to do so on your behalf.
+The American Citizen Services (ACS) Unit can assist family and friends in the event of the death of an American citizen in Morocco.

 The following general information is provided to assist families in their initial decisions.
 Indicated costs are estimates, based on deaths with no unusual circumstances and should be considered for guidance purposes only.
 These estimates also relate only to costs incurred in Morocco (inclusive of shipping).
 United States funeral home costs will need to be added.

 The family or legal representative must pay all funeral home expenses, shipping costs of the remains and personal effects (if applicable).
 The ACS Unit will work with any funeral home selected by the family to ensure proper documentation for shipment of remains to the United States.

 The total cost of preparation and burial in Morocco is approximately $3,500.00 USD.
 Moroccan law does not permit for cremation of human remains.
 The total cost for preparation and air shipment to the U.S. is approximately $7,000.00 USD.

 As a Muslim country, cremation is not allowed in Morocco.
 Typically Muslims are buried within 24 hours of their death.
 If an American Citizen is known to be a Muslim, he or she would typically be buried within this time frame unless the remains are sent to another country.
 Because most bodies are interred relatively quickly, preservation techniques and local morgues are not as sophisticated as those found in the United States.